divStar/homelab/modules/cluster/modules/platform/modules/pgadmin/README.md

 ### `pgadmin_secret_name` (*Optional*)

-Name of the secret, that will contain the passwords
+Name of the Secret resource, that will contain the passwords

 <details style="border-top-color: inherit; border-top-width: 0.1em; border-top-style: solid; padding-top: 0.5em; padding-bottom: 0.5em;">
   <summary>Show more...</summary>